 When we connect with someone in person, our physiology (e.g., heart rate, skin conductance response, brain waves) may start to synchronize with the physiology of the other person.
 This and behavioral synchrony (e.g., facial mimicry) may be a key factor underlying our feeling of “connection” with others.

-In the Platt Lab at the University of Pennsylvania, we are currently investigating these processes involving synchrony and connection.
+In the context of the Wharton Neuroscience Initiative, we are currently investigating these processes involving synchrony and connection.
 I am specifically interested in studying which exercises and interventions (e.g., partner or team exercises, meditations, synchronous breathing etc.) may help enhance interpersonal connections.

 We are also applying this in the business context, with the aim of building better teams and more trust in companies and organizations.
 For example, we collaborated with Matriarca – a sustainable project involving artisans (mostly women) from indigenous communities in Argentina.
 In this project, Matriarca successfully used a scientifically derived method to enhance connection between artisans in a remote context.